Ask for More Than Bayes Optimal: A Theory of Indecisions for Selective Hypothesis Testing: Theory

 \subsection{Plug-in rules}

-In this section, we provide theoretical guarantees for Algorithm~\ref{Binary_Class_Calib:alg}.
+In this section, we provide an oracle plug-in analysis motivated by Algorithm~\ref{Binary_Class_Calib:alg}.
 For simplicity, we assume an infinite calibration set, allowing us to focus on the error introduced by estimating~ $\eta$ from a finite training sample.
 Analogous results for hypothesis testing (Algorithm \ref{NP_Indec_Calib:alg}) can be derived in the same manner and are therefore omitted to avoid redundancy.

 In what follows, we replace classification probability function~$\eta$ with a learned function~$\widehat{\eta}$.
 Given an indecision level, we quantify the loss in the accuracy due to the estimation of~$\eta$.
 In addition, we also investigate what happens to the indecision level if we calibrate the $\widehat{\eta}$-based method to achieve a pre-specified level of accuracy.